OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 3.1.
 Hardening your CI/CD pipeline

-Given that the CI/CD tooling heavily consume secrets, it is key that the pipeline cannot be easily hacked
+Given that the CI/CD tooling heavily consume secrets, it is key that the pipeline cannot be easily hacked or misused by employees.
+Here are a few guidelines which can help you:

+- <TODO CONTINUE HERE>

 ### 3.2.
 Where should a secret be?